mpinb/in_silico_framework_hot_zone/visualize/linked_views/README.md

 example_vaex.ipynb
 ```

 ### 1b.
-Legacy mode (standalone Python server as in paper)
+Legacy mode (start server from command line as in paper)
-Navigate to this folder, activate Python 3.8 environment of In-Silico-Framework (see [setup instructions](../../installer/README.md)), and start data server from command line.
+Navigate to this folder, activate Python 3.8 environment of In-Silico-Framework (see [setup instructions](../../installer/README.md)), and start data server from a console.
 ```
 source_3
 python server.py ../../getting_started/linked-views-example-data/case_study_1